-end example]

 (normative) Pack URI

 Introduction

 A package is a logical entity that holds a collection of parts.
 This Open Packaging specification defines a way to use URIs to reference part resources inside a package.
 This approach defines a new scheme in accordance with the guidelines in RFC 3986.